Harshita55194/Electron-UI-/electron-app/DOCUMENTATION.md

 ### 5. Development Resources Used

-I have refered **electron docs** to understand the flow of app,and **electron-builder** to export .exe file and used git copilot for converting pyqt to electron
+I have refered **electron docs** to understand the flow of app,and **electron-builder** to export .exe file and used git copilot for converting pyqt to electron.

 ### 6. Testing
 - Tested UI components